 Immature Technical & Analytical Approach

 During the evaluation of the research development section, the panel reviewers critically assess the technical and analytical skills of the research writer.
-Some of the applicants are rejected due to the poor ability to interpret their research results, while others do not even bother to write down the technical insights.
+Some of the applicants are rejected due to their poor ability to interpret their research results, while others do not even bother to write down their technical insights.
 The funding agencies support those researches that ensure successful results in return.
 An inappropriate technical and analytical approach leads to the refusal of the grant application.

 How to Amend?